ivanyuyifan/bubbles/readme.txt

 ## 🌱 In Progress

 - [ ] AI vs Human-written abstract comparison
+- [ ] Academic abstract: AI detection technology with the application of machine learning
 - [ ] Interactive dashboard for corpus insights
-- [ ] More multilingual projects!
+- [ ] More interdisciplinary projects!

 ---

-## 👩‍💻 About Me
+## 🧑‍💻 About Me

-I’m an English major student at Beijing Forestry University with a strong interest in corpus linguistics, psycholinguistics, and NLP (computational linguistics).
+I’m currently an English major at Beijing Forestry University with a strong interest in corpus linguistics, psycholinguistics, and NLP (computational linguistics).
 I love experimenting with language data and building tools or visualizations that make language patterns come alive.
+Btw I'm going to Uconn as an exchange student to further learn cutting-edge knowledge.
+Fighting!

 ---

 ## 📬 Contact

-Feel free to reach out via GitHub issues or email: `yuyifan@bjfu.edu.cn`
+Feel free to reach out via GitHub issues or email: `yuyifan@bjfu.edu.cn` or `ivannnyesss@gmail.com`(private), wherever you have any problems.

 ---